Categories: Uncategorized

 There are certain elements that must exist in prenuptial agreements for these documents to be considered lawful.
 The various terms in a prenuptial agreement must be based on fact and cannot attempt to distorted or fail to omit information to make the prenuptial agreement appear like a better arrangement for the other spouse.

 All of the elements in the prenuptial agreement must also be legal, which some important elements related to marriage including child support cannot be included in these agreements.
 Because even one valid clause in a prenuptial agreement has the potential to render the entire agreement invalid, it is essential that the entirety of the agreement be reviewed by Florida law.
-It is also important to understand that prenuptial agreements cannot be signed under duress, which can also result in the agreements being declared invalid.

 Some of the most common elements of prenuptial agreements include the following: